grpc/proposal/L46-core-tls-credential-API.md

 // will be used.
 // If a certificate provider is set and it provides identity credentials those
-// identity credentials will be used. class TlsChannelCredentialsOptions final : public TlsCredentialsOptions {
+// identity credentials will be used. class TlsChannelCredentialsBuilder final : public TlsCredentialsBuilder {
  public:
   // Sets the decision of whether to do a crypto check on the server certificates.
   // The default is true.
   void set_verify_server_certificates(bool verify_server_certs);

+  // Builds a ChannelCredentials instance that establishes TLS connections in the manner specified by options. std::shared_ptr<ChannelCredentials> BuildTlsCredentials();
 }

-// Builds a ChannelCredentials instance that establishes TLS connections in the manner specified by options. std::shared_ptr<ChannelCredentials> TlsCredentials(
-    const TlsChannelCredentialsOptions& options);
-}

-// Builds a ServerCredentials instance that establishes TLS connections in the manner specified by options. std::shared_ptr<ServerCredentials> TlsServerCredentials(
-    const TlsServerCredentialsOptions& options);
 ```

 `TlsCredentials` features should represent a superset of `SslCredentials`
 features, so we anticipate `TlsCredentials` being the API of choice now going
 forward.
 To make migration from the `SslCredentials` API to the
 `TlsCredentials` API easier, we will also have a method that takes
-`SslCredentialsOptions` and creates a `TlsChannelCredentialsOptions` with the
+`SslCredentialsOptions` and creates a `TlsChannelCredentialsBuilder` with the
 same settings.
-We will do similarly for `TlsServerCredentialsOptions`.
+We will do similarly for `TlsServerCredentialsBuilder`.

 ### Credential Reloading
 Credential reloading will be implemented via the `CertificateProviderInterface`.